petru-braha/RR-application/docs/brainstorm.md

 | 5    | report     |
 | 6    | quit       |

-### random generation
+### random generation constraints

 - from each city there is at least a departure in one day
     - each city has at most 27 departures in one day
+    - iasi cluj bucharest - higher probability for route generation
 - time is evaluated within [0, 1440] minutes interval
     - each route has between [2, 6] time alternatives
+- there are no route cycles - starting and arriving in the same county is not possible

 ### decisions

+- file structure: includes typedefs classes functions variables main

 - printf/printing operations should be covered by call() statements - their failure is a matter of interest for the developer, not for user